 You can see this idiom explained in the video below:

 6. When it rains, it pours

-In this idiom, “rain” refers to something bad that’s happening.
-It’s a way of talking about something that makes life difficult or spoils your plans.
+In this idiom, “rain” refers to something bad that makes life more difficult.

 “It pours” tells you that many bad things are happening all at once.

 In British English, a similar idiom would be: “It never rains, but it pours.”